Best wood lathes for your workshop

 6. Tool Rest

-A wood lathe may also include a feature known as a tool rest, which helps in ensuring the machine is safe for use and convenient.
-The tool rest is usually a horizontal piece of metal that provides you with an area where you can place your cutting tools, and they remain stable as you work on the rotting wood.
-However, you have to be precise when setting the tool rest because putting it too far will prevent you from getting the best results.
+A wood lathe may also include a tool rest feature, which helps ensure the machine is safe for use and convenient.
+The tool rest is usually a horizontal piece of metal that provides you with an area where you can place your cutting tools and remain stable as you work on the rotting wood.
+However, you must be precise when setting the tool rest because putting it too far will prevent you from getting the best results.

-Standard midi and mini wood lathes have tool rest that easily fastens directly to the machine, which allows you to work on small projects.
-A full-size wood lathe is used when working with larger wood pieces, and so it comes with an extending tool rest that folds out from the machine for better positioning when working on a wood piece with a large diameter.
+Standard midi and mini wood lathes have tool rest that fastens directly to the machine, allowing you to work on small projects.
+A full-size wood lathe is used when working with larger wood pieces, so it comes with an extending tool rest that folds out from the machine for better positioning when working on a large piece with a large diameter.

 7. Accessories

-Every wood lathe you purchase comes with various accessories to help you work on your projects effectively.
-Some of the accessories you will get from the retailer include hones, gouges, spring calipers, and chisels.
+Every wood lathe you purchase has various accessories to help you work on your projects effectively.
+Some of the accessories you will get from the retailer include hones, gouges, spring callipers, and chisels.

 When using a wood lathe, you will need a good quality chisel to help you finish your project.
-At first, the flat edge of the chisel may seem daunting since it has a higher chance of skipping while you work as compared to a double-edged gouge.
-However, if you correctly use the chisel, it will make your project seem better as it will leave the surface smoother, the same way sandpaper would.
+At first, the flat edge of the chisel may seem daunting since it has a higher chance of skipping while you work than a double-edged gouge.
+However, if you correctly use the chisel, it will make your project seem better as it will leave the surface smoother, as sandpaper would.

-Gouges are forms of chisel, but they come in different cut profiles and sizes.
+Gouges are chisel forms but come in different cut profiles and sizes.
 You can use them to make fine, broad, or medium cuts.
-For example, roughing gouges are used when you are beginning your project, and they remove any surface that you will not need.
+For example, roughing gouges are used when you are beginning your project, removing any surface you will not need.
 On the other hand, spindle gouges are used to make precision cuts and develop designs.

 Additionally, the lathe comes with hones, which are essential in removing metal burrs from the machine and the cutting tools.
 The Burrs usually occur when you operate the lathe, so there is no way to avoid them.
 Nonetheless, you can easily remove them using a hone.